Freight Shipping from Dallas to Los Angeles

 How much does it cost to ship freight from Dallas to Los Angeles?

-Full truckload (FTL) rates from Dallas, TX to Los Angeles, CA currently range from $3,462-$4,267 for a standard dry van load over the 1,610-mile route.
+Full truckload (FTL) rates from Dallas, TX to Los Angeles, CA currently range $3,462-$4,267 (roughly $2.16-$2.67 per mile over 1,610 miles).
 LTL shipments typically cost $1,086-$1,769 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Los Angeles?